OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ![Azure portal farmer webapp](azure-portal-farmer.png)
 ## Conclusion

-What’s great about this technique of using Farmer to generate and deploy your resources to Azure is that you can version control your Templates so that the code that defines your infrastructure can live alongside the code that runs on it.
-Plus, no more hassle with manually editing json files, and who doesn’t like that!
+The great thing about this technique of using Farmer to generate and deploy your resources to Azure, is that you can version control your Templates.
+The code that defines your infrastructure can live alongside the code that runs on it.
+Plus, no more hassle with manually editing json files, and who doesn’t want that!

 Until next time, Happy Deployments!